Market Conduct Code

 - Financial Information: This is used to assess your eligibility for credit products such as loans.
 We also use it to ensure that the advice we give you is appropriate for you.
 When you apply for a new product or service, we will indicate in the application or agreement how we intend to use your information.
 If we need to use it for another purpose, we will ask you for your consent at that time.

 Questions or Comments

 In most cases, a question or complaint can be resolved by discussion at your local branch.
-If a problem regarding privacy is not resolved to your satisfaction and/or you require additional information, you should send a written request to our Privacy Officer by mail, at the address below:
+If a problem regarding privacy is not resolved to your satisfaction and/or you require additional information, you should send a written request to our Privacy Officer, Scott Sanders, by mail, at the address below:

 MAXA Financial Ltd.